goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.6 Use TypeScript sparingly and thoughtfully

 **TL;DR:** Coding without type safety is no longer an option, TypeScript is the most popular option for this mission.
 Use it to define variables and functions return types.
 With that, it is also a double edge sword that can greatly _encourage_ complexity with its additional ~ 50 keywords and sophisticated features.
-Consider using it sparingly for simple types only
+Consider using it sparingly, mostly with simple types, and utilize advanced features solely when absolutely necessary

 **Otherwise:** [Researches](https://earlbarr.com/publications/typestudy.pdf) show that using TypeScript can help in detecting ~20% bugs earlier.
 Without it, also the developer experience in the IDE is intolerable.
 On the flip side, 80% of other bugs were not discovered using types.
 Consequently, typed syntax is valuable but limited.
 Only efficient tests can discover the whole spectrum of bugs, including type-related bugs.
 It might also defeat its purpose: sophisticated code features are likely to increase the code complexity, which by itself increases both the amount of bugs and the average bug fix time